 This course covers object-oriented programming techniques to design and develop large-scaled software solutions.
 Topics include design patterns, UML modeling, unit testing, encapsulation, polymorphism, persistence, and inheritance.
 Extensive programming is required.

 This course is an introduction to computer networking and data communications, and the skills needed to identify, lockdown, and secure a small to medium enterprise branch network.
-Topics include various network types, TCP/IP protocols, data transmission techniques, wireless and mobile networks, network topologies, and various network security protocols.
-This course will enhance specific skills in developing a secure infrastructure, recognizing threats, and mitigating security threats.
+Topics include the implementation of functional networks, understanding TCP/IP protocols and cloud network, data transmission techniques, wireless networks, network topologies, and various network security protocols.
+This course will enhance specific skills in configuring and managing network devices, troubleshooting network problems, and developing a secure infrastructure, recognizing and mitigating security threats.
+This course prepares students for the CompTIA Network+ exam.

 This course is an introduction to the core principles of computer security.
 Topics include network security, database security, security auditing, data encryption, operating system security, vulnerabilities, user authentication, access control, malicious software, secure software development techniques, firewalls and intrusion detection, site security, legal and ethical security issues, and risk management.